 Calories: 326, Fat: 8 g, Proteins: 22 g, Carbs: 37 g

 As seen above, you can consume 200 g of protein a day on a vegan diet.
 However, this sample is quite high in calories.
-If you are doing a high protein, low carb vegan diet, it is best to tweak the above plan to fit your diet.
+If you are doing a high-protein, low-carb vegan diet, it is best to tweak the above plan to suit your diet.

 Here are some fantastic sources of proteins for vegans (11):

-Like tofu, these are made from soybeans which are a fantastic source of this nutrient.
+- Tempeh and edamame – Like tofu, they are made from soybeans, which are a fantastic source of protein.

-These are the primary source of proteins for many vegans.
-Chickpeas are an excellent addition to the menu too.
+- Beans – These are the primary source of proteins for many vegans.
+Chickpeas are an excellent addition to your menu too.

-1 cup of cooked lentils has about 18 grams of this nutrient.
+- Lentils – 1 cup of cooked lentils contains approximately 18 grams of protein.

-This is mostly used as a cheese substitute due to its cheesy flavor.
-28 g of this yeast has 14 g of this macronutrient.
+- Nutritional yeast – This is mostly used as a cheese substitute due to its cheesy flavor – 28 g of this yeast contains 14 g of protein.

-These are also a common favorite in the vegan community.
-Despite coming from the Cannabis sativa plant, the seeds will not make you high.
-Instead, they will give you 10 g of this macronutrient per every 28 grams.
+- Hemp seeds – These are also a common favorite in the vegan community.
+Despite coming from the cannabis sativa plant, the seeds will not get you high.
+Instead, they will give you 10 g of this macronutrient per 28 grams.

-Made from blue-green algae, it has multiple benefits such as strengthening the immune system and reducing blood pressure among other benefits.
-2 tablespoons of the powder give you about 8 g of protein.
+- Spirulina – Made from blue-green algae, it has multiple benefits including strengthening the immune system and reducing blood pressure.
+2 tablespoons of the powder give you approximately 8 g of protein.

-This product is made from wheat gluten and provides you with 25 grams of this nutrient per 100 grams.
+- Seitan – This product is made from wheat gluten and provides you with 25 grams of protein per 100 grams.

 Is it Possible to Have 200 Grams of Protein a Day Meal Plan on a Vegetarian Diet?

 Yes, it is.
-Unlike vegans who do not consume all animal products, vegetarians only give up some animal products such as meat, poultry, fish, insects, and other variants of animal protein.
-However, they do eat eggs, honey, milk, and other dairy products (13).
+Unlike vegans who do not consume any animal products, vegetarians only eschew some animal products such as meat, poultry, fish, and other variants of animal protein.
+However, they can eat eggs, honey, milk, and other dairy products (13).

-Including all the above options for vegans, vegetarians can also include other sources like whey protein, eggs, Greek yogurt, cheeses, whey or plant-based protein powders, nuts, and seeds into their diets (3).
+In addition to all the above options for vegans, vegetarians can include other sources such as whey protein, eggs, Greek yogurt, cheeses, whey or plant-based protein powders, nuts, and seeds into their diets (3).

 Side Effects of a 200 Grams Protein Meal Plan

-It is no secret that a high-protein diet has many benefits such as (14):
+It’s no secret that a high-protein diet has many benefits, including (14):

-- Keeping you fuller for longer which prevents snacking.
+- Keeps you feeling fuller for longer, which prevents snacking.